China to stop testing chilled, frozen foods for COVID from Jan. 8 | Business

 - China

+China's meat trade on Friday cheered the imminent end of testing and disinfecting chilled and frozen foods for COVID-19, more than two years after Beijing started the controversial practice, adding substantial costs to the trade.

-China will stop testing chilled and frozen foods for COVID-19 from Jan.
+The State Administration for Market Regulation will stop testing chilled and frozen foods for COVID-19 from Jan.
 8, according to a notice seen by Reuters and confirmed by the agency.
-The State Administration for Market Regulation will also no longer require all imported chilled and frozen foods to enter centralized warehouses for disinfection and testing before they reach the domestic market.
+It will also no longer require all imported chilled and frozen foods to enter centralised warehouses for disinfection and testing before they reach the domestic market.

+The dropping of measures follows a similar announcement from the customs authority on Wednesday that it will stop testing cold-chain food arriving at the country's ports.
+"This policy means we will have much lower cost and risk on both product storage and transportation," said a Beijing-based meat importer that buys beef and pork from the United States and other countries.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)